uf-hobi-informatics-lab/ClinicalTransformerNER/README.md

 ####
 ```

+- note: the CRF layer we implemented is based on pytorch-crf (https://pytorch-crf.readthedocs.io/en/stable/) with a modification by integration of the masked CRF (https://github.com/DandyQi/MaskedCRF)

 ## Usage and example (biaffine approach)
 - implementation of https://aclanthology.org/2020.acl-main.577.pdf
 - see tutorial/convert_other_format_data_to_biaffine_format.ipynb for how to construct data from brat or bio format for biaffine model